rugbyprof/Mwsu-Mobile-Gaming/Assignments/010-AstarRandom.md

 - add a supper enemy(mave faster)
 - player must move toward a goal; enemy generation is centered around the goal. (think capture the flag)
 - have enemy randomly teleport after a period of time (closer of course to block your path)
+- Some enemies take different number of hits as well, might resist others if different types of attacks.

 ## Teams